-To help kids learn more about him, here’s a fun craft that your kids will want to display all summer long.
+To help kids learn more about him, here’s a fun bald eagle craft that your kids will want to display all summer long.

-Bald Eagle Craft for Kids
+Bald Eagle Craft

-- Toilet Paper Tubes
+Scissors | Toilet Paper Tubes | Hot Glue

-Step 1: Begin by folding your yellow foam paper in half.
+To begin, fold your yellow foam paper in half.
 On the fold, cut out the shape of bird feet.
 Use the scraps to create small triangle beaks.

-Step 3: Glue your bird’s feet to your toilet paper tube.
+Glue your bird’s feet to your toilet paper tube.

-Step 4: Cut a long strip of brown felt a little more than half the height of your toilet paper tube.
+Cut a long strip of brown felt a little more than half the height of your toilet paper tube.
 Wrap the felt around the bottom of your toilet paper tube and secure with glue on the back.
 Follow this step with your white felt.
 Trim off any excess felt from the top with scissors.

-Step 5: Cut wing shapes out of your brown felt.
+Cut wing shapes out of your brown felt.
 They don’t need to be perfect!
 Glue your wings onto the brown portion of your toilet paper tube.

-Step 6: Take your birds beak and fold it in half and pinch it on the bend tightly.
+Take your birds beak and fold it in half and pinch it on the bend tightly.
 You want to create a 3D beak.
 Glue your birds beak into place.

-Step 7: Glue google eyes above your bird’s beak.
+Glue google eyes above your bird’s beak.
 Your bald eagle is finished and looking mighty fearless!